osousa/livematrix/README.md

 # livematrix
-Live chat integration for your website, using matrix.
+Livechat integration for your website, using matrix.

-Chat live with your website's visitors, using your Matrix.org client to communicate.
+Live chat with your website's visitors, using your Matrix.org client to communicate.